Gormiti Treemen

 The big one in the middle is a bit strange because it’s both tree and has some kind of tentacles.
 I think if I had painted it differently, it would make a very good deep sea monster, where the wood parts would be driftwood, and the rest would be algae.
 It would have worked well that way.
 Here I made it too much of a forest creature, and so it’s a bit odd.

 The small one next to it is great.
-I really have a hard time finding miniatures of that size, but it's perfectly scaled to make a medium-sized creature, and I would love to have more of that size, but I can't find them.
+I really have a hard time finding miniature of that size, but it’s perfectly scaled to make a medium-sized creature, and I would love to have more of that size, but I can’t find them.

 Side view of treemen showing sculpt details and bark texture